postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/jenkins.md

 ## Viewing collection run details

-Using Newman, you can configure your Jenkins pipeline to run Postman collections with your API tests tests.
-To view details for any collection that were run as part of a build, use the arrows to expand a build and then expand **Collection Runs**.
-Expand a collection to view details about the collection run.
+Using Newman, you can run Postman collections with your API tests as part of a Jenkins pipeline.
+The Newman reporter can send details about the collection runs back to Postman.

+To view details for collections that were run as part of a build, first [configure Newman for Jenkins](#configuring-newman-for-jenkins) and then [kick off a new build](#viewing-build-status).
+After the build is complete, in Postman, use the arrows to expand a build and then expand **Collection Runs**.
+Expand a collection to view details about a collection run.

 SCREENSHOT